isomerpages/sndgo-careers/_our-tech-talents/Making the switch/Joining Public Sector.md

 ---
 # Why a tech career in the public sector may surprise you

-What makes an engineer and a data scientist in the public sector tick?
 HDB’s Senior Software Engineer, Joe Tan Chin Chong, and URA’s Senior Data Scientist, Dr Xie Litian, tell us what they find fulfilling about their roles.

 <div style="max-width: 1280px">
     <div